nixworks/public/news/2010/06/18/index.md

 ##### Tornado
 ### [Two people die during a series of tornadoes in Wadena and Otter Tail County, Minnesota, United States. ](/news/2010/06/18/two-people-die-during-a-series-of-tornadoes-in-wadena-and-otter-tail-county-minnesota-united-states.md)
-_Context: United States, Wadena, Otter Tail County, Minnesota, tornado_
+_Context: Wadena, Otter Tail County, Minnesota, United States, tornado_

 ##### FIFA
 ### [FIFA receives a complaint about its security after a football fan breaks into the dressing room of the England national football team during a 2010 FIFA World Cup game in which the team were booed in South Africa. ](/news/2010/06/18/fifa-receives-a-complaint-about-its-security-after-a-football-fan-breaks-into-the-dressing-room-of-the-england-national-football-team-during.md)
-_Context: South Africa, England, 2010 FIFA World Cup, FIFA_
+_Context: South Africa, FIFA, 2010 FIFA World Cup, England_

 ##### John Lennon
 ### [John Lennon's handwritten lyrics to "A Day in the Life" sell for $1.2 million at Sotheby's. ](/news/2010/06/18/john-lennon-s-handwritten-lyrics-to-a-day-in-the-life-sell-for-1-2-million-at-sotheby-s.md)